27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Road rollers

 Road rollers are vital construction vehicles that have double drum rollers used for compacting soil and other heavy material, making sure the surface area has a smooth and uniform finish.
+They are widely recognised within the types of construction vehicles.

 Its main applications are: road construction, pothole repairing, and asphalt maintenance.
 Its vibratory rollers effectively shake the particles together for denser packing and leveling of the surface.